 Once you click next your image will be created and exported to the supplied path.

 Whilst this exports you can move on to creating the WinPE (Preinstallation Environment) Disk

-To make the Discover Image bootable we need to bundle it inside a Windows Preinstall Environement.
+To make the Discover Image bootable we need to bundle it inside a Windows Preinstall Environment.

-To do this you need the Deployment Service Tools and WinPE Extension from the ADK, which at the time of writing was the first 2 links on that page.
+To do this you need the Deployment Service Tools and WinPE Extension from the ADK, which at the time of writing was the first two links on that page.

 When installing the ADK you only need to select Deployment Tools from the list of available components.

 Once that is installed you need the ADK's WinPE extensions.

 With those tools installed it is just a case of waiting for the export of the image from earlier to finish.

 Once your ready fire up the Deployment and Imaging Tools Environment command promt from in the Windows Kits folder in the start menu.